 Special consideration may be required if you have a business.
 In some instances, one Continuing Power of Attorney under which your attorney(s) will manage both your business and personal finances may be appropriate.
 However, your business may be large and complex, and require someone familiar with the business to manage it.
 The person appropriate for this role may not be suitable to manage your personal finances.
 In these circumstances, you may wish to have two simultaneous limited Continuing Powers of Attorney.
-One document names an attorney to manage your personal financial affairs and nonbusiness property.
+One document names an attorney to manage your business, and the other names an attorney to manage your personal financial affairs and non-business property.
 With multiple Continuing Powers of Attorney, care must be taken to ensure one does not revoke the other.